If you’re looking for a good value WordPress service with advanced features when you need them, EasyWP may be the company for you.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 EasyWP, like its name suggests is a web hosting service designed around WordPress, which aims to make the entire process much easier than it would otherwise be - or so they claim.

 If you aren’t familiar with WordPress, it’s the most popular website creation and managing tool out there.
 The interface takes a while to get used to if you’re a novice, but once you’ve got the hang of blogging, writing pages, and customising your site’s appearance, you’ll be flying.
 You can learn more about WordPress via our review of that service as this is not the scope of this review.

 - Want to try EasyWP?
 Check out the website here

 EasyWP’s purpose is to make managing of your WordPress site(s) more effortless.
 When we first looked at the service back in March 2019, it was still in beta and some sections were still pretty rough around the edges.
 Have things improved since then?

 Pricing and registration

 Straight off the bat, their landing page has a very short video showing you how quick and easy it is to set up an account and have a website ready to use.
-They’re also extremely proud of the hardware they use to run their business, claiming to offer the fastest ‘fully loaded time’ and ‘time to first byte’ when compared with Bluehost (opens in new tab), GoDaddy (opens in new tab), WP Engine (opens in new tab) and Kinsta.
+They’re also extremely proud of the hardware they use to run their business, claiming to offer the fastest ‘fully loaded time’ and ‘time to first byte’ when compared with Bluehost, GoDaddy, WP Engine and Kinsta.

 But if that doesn’t sound impressive to you, they may get you on the price difference, which is incredibly attractive.